partagexyz/1000fans/README.md

   ```
   git checkout -b <your-branch-name>
   ```
-  Choose a descriptive name for your branch, like `feature/my-fans-club`.
+  Give your branch the name of `your-account-id`.

 - **Commit Your Changes:**
   ```
   git add .
-  git commit -m "Added my fans club setup"
+  git commit -m "Added <your-account-id> fans club"
   ```
   Make sure to commit all changes you've made for your fans club.